Notes on living.

-There are many techniques for coloring clothes.
-In yarn dyeing, yarn is dyed before being turned into fabric and ultimately a garment.
-Weaving techniques can be used to produce patterned fabrics.
-In piece dying, undyed yarn is used to produce a fabric which is then dyed.
-In garment dying, an entire garment is produced before being dyed.
+Clothes can be dyed, or colored, at any stage of the production process.
+With yarn dyeing, yarn is died before it is turned into fabric.
+With piece dyeing, undyed yarn is used to produce a fabric which is then dyed.
+With garment dyeing, an entire garment is produced before being dyed.

-Fabrics can also be finished with coatings to add useful properties like water or microbial resistance.
-I prefer natural coatings like wax over synthetic ones for non-technical gear.
+Fabrics can also be finished with coatings to add useful properties like fire, water, or microbial resistance.
+Coatings can be natural, like wax, or synthetic.

 When picking clothes, think about the fit and quality of fabric in addition to style.

 Before doing any shopping, determine your body’s main measurements and write them down.
-These will give you a good starting point for choosing clothes in person, and they’ll also let you use detailed size guides.
+These will give you a good starting point for choosing clothes in person, and they’ll also let you use detailed size guides online.

 You can alter your clothes or take them to a tailor after you buy them.
 Some alterations are easier than others.
 For example, with a pair of trousers, it’s very easy to take length off of the legs, slightly less easy to take length off of the waist, and hard to add length anywhere.

-A garment’s tags contain care instructions for how it should be washed and dried.
-Learn how to read them, and check them if you’re ever unsure.
+A garment’s tags contain symbols that indicate how it should be washed and dried.
+It’s worth learning how to interpret these and paying paying attention to them.

-Washing most clothes every few wears, even if they aren’t particularly soiled, can keep them in good condition.
-Doing so tightens up the fabric, making garments more likely to keep their shape and less likely to develop holes.
+Wash your clothes every few wears even if they aren’t particularly soiled.
+Doing so tightens up the fabric, making them more likely to keep their shape and less likely to develop holes.

 Separate your laundry into whites and colors, and separate sheets and towels from clothes.
 Use the lowest temperature and quickest cycle that will get the job done; this is better for your clothes and uses fewer resources.
 Your machine’s shortest cycle on cold is likely good enough for regular use.